MINISO: Global expansion

-In December 2023, MINISO opened its first Sanrio co-branded pop-up store, located in Margo City, a shopping mall in Indonesia.
+In December 2023, MINISO opened its first Sanrio co-branded pop-up store, located in Margo City, a shopping mall in Depok, Indonesia.
+On March 30, 2024, MINISO opening its largest Barbie-themed store in Berjaya Times Square, Malaysia, partnered with Mattel.
 On 31 August 2024, the company opened its largest store globally at Central Park Jakarta, Indonesia.

 In May 2024, MINISO expanded its presence in the New York metropolitan area with the opening of its first IP collection store in New Jersey.
 By the end of 2024, MINISO opened its 200th store in the United States.

-In June 2024, MINISO opened a flagship store on the Champs-Elysees in Paris, positioning the store as a global IP co-branded collection hub, launching more than 2,400 IP co-branded products, including Disney, Sanrio, BT21, Barbie, Harry Potter, Plants vs. Zombies, Minions, Pokémon and Peanuts.
+In June 2024, MINISO opened a flagship store on the Champs-Élysées in Paris, positioning the store as a global IP co-branded collection hub, launching more than 2,400 IP co-branded products, including Disney, Sanrio, BT21, Barbie, Harry Potter, Plants vs. Zombies, Minions, Pokémon and Peanuts.
 At the end of 2024, MINISO launched a flagship project, "MINISO LAND," in Madrid, Spain, aiming to enhance brand experience through themed spaces.

 In January 2025, MINISO opened a flagship store at Asiatique The Riverfront in Thailand, further expanding its presence in Southeast Asia.
 Throughout 2023 and 2024, MINISO continued opening "IP-powered flagship stores" in key international markets, including Times Square in New York, Oxford Street in London, and the Champs-Élysées in Paris, showcasing collaborations with global IP brands and enhancing its international brand image.

-Also in June 2024, MINISO introduced its biggest flagship store at Plaza Hollywood in Hong Kong, making it the brand’s largest store in the region.
+Also in June 2024, MINISO introduced its biggest flagship store at Plaza Hollywood in Hong Kong, making it the brand's largest store in the region.

 Intellectual property concerns

 Copycat controversy

 Since its opening, MINISO has focused on "Japanese style."
-Its logo, store image, and products are similar to those of UNIQLO, MUJI, Daiso and even caused controversy over plagiarism due to being too similar.
+Its logo, store image, and products are similar to those of Uniqlo, Muji, Daiso and even caused controversy over plagiarism due to being too similar.
 Their business methods are also known as "cottage-style" business methods.
+This is part of a trend that includes other chinese companies such as MUMUSO, Ximiso, and other Chinese brands designed to evoke South Korean and Japanese trends.

 Laura Wen-Yu Young, a managing partner at San Francisco-based law firm Wang and Wang believes that there are no restrictions on creating a brand that simply sounds Japanese or Korean.
 She ultimately thinks that it will be up to the customers to decide whether such businesses "will succeed or fail based on normal market principle".

-Simon Collins, founder of Fashion Culture Design Unconference and former Dean of Parsons School of Design, suggests that the criticism MINISO has been facing doesn't stand to a certain extent.
+Simon Collins, founder of Fashion Culture Design Unconference and former Dean of Parsons School of Design, suggests that the criticism MINISO has been facing does not stand to a certain extent.
 He does not think that "Muji or Uniqlo represent Japanese cultural brand", given that they are "100% international".

 MINISO allegedly started to remove Japanese elements from its stores and shopping bags in late 2019 across its 3,100 shops in China.
-MINISO’s "de-Japanisation" process has allegedly been completed in March 2023.
+MINISO's "de-Japanisation" process has allegedly been completed in March 2023.